HongyuGong/HongyuGong.github.io/_pages/about.md

 * 2020.09 Our paper "Enriching Word Embeddings with Temporal and Spatial Information" got accepted by CoNLL 2020.

-* 2020.06 Our paper "FUSE: Multi-Faceted Set Expansion by Coherent Clustering of Skip-grams" got accepted by ECML-PKDD 2020.

-* 2020.05 Our paper "IlliniMet: Illinois System for Metaphor Detection with Contextual and Linguistic Information" got accepted by ACL 2020 Workshop on Figurative Language Processing.

 * 2020.04 I succsessfully defended my Ph.D. at the University of Illinois at Urbana-Champaign.

 * 2020.04 Our long paper "Recurrent Chunking Mechanisms for Long-Text Machine Reading Comprehension" got accepted by ACL 2020.